🧬 Copilot-LD

 Authentication Mechanisms

-The platform implements HMAC-SHA256 authentication for service-to-service communication using the HmacAuth class.
+The platform implements cryptographic authentication for all service-to-service communication:

 sequenceDiagram